RohitRai300/DSA/README.md

-This contains the Data Structures and Algoirthms
+This will contain the following Data Structures and Algoirthms RoadMap:
 - Basics
 - Sorting Techniques
 - Arrays (1D, 2D)